grigsbyanthony/nsf-rabbit-proj/README.md

 > [!IMPORTANT]
 >
 > As of **2025-6-17** this project is still in its infancy, so there are no presentations or publications currently associated with the research materials presented here.
 This section will be updated with any relevant entries as they're released.
+> As of **2025-7-22** the processed sequencing data and QIIME2 processing pipeline documentation have been uploaded.